Internet celebrity: Cancel culture

-Cancel culture is a form of ostracism where an individual is excluded from social or professional circles because of certain past or present actions or allegations.
+Cancel culture is a form of ostracism where an individual is no longer watched and excluded from social or professional circles because of certain past or present actions or allegations.
 The act may occur on social media platforms or in person.
 Cancel culture is a common term among internet celebrities where they may lose their source of income, fans, or reputation because of their controversial actions.
-For example, Beauty Guru YouTuber Jeffree Star has faced many allegations and controversies in his career which include cyberbullying, vocally expressing racist remarks and slurs, etc. On July 10, 2020, the makeup brand Morphe cut ties and ceased all makeup collaborations with Jeffree Star because his problematic past had resurfaced.
-The year before that, Kuwaiti celebrity Sondos Alqattan was criticising Filipinos.
-As a result of this, some brands stopped working with her.
+For example, Beauty Guru YouTuber Jeffree Star has faced many allegations of misconduct in his career, which include cyberbullying and vocally expressing racist remarks.
+On July 10, 2020, the makeup brand Morphe cut ties and ceased all makeup collaborations with Jeffree Star because his problematic past had resurfaced.
+The year before that, Kuwaiti celebrity Sondos Alqattan was "cancelled" for criticising Filipinos.
+As a result of this, some brands cut ties with her.

 Interacting with fans

 Meetups are often a way internet celebrities interact with fans in real life.
 Occasionally, an internet celebrity might organize a meetup and invite fans to meet them at a certain place and time without proper organization.
 This can attract crowds of fans, causing disorderly or even unsafe situations.
 For example, Tanacon was an organization produced in collaboration with talent manager Michael Weist involving a group of internet celebrities who were set to meet paying fans, but did not follow through.
 Because of the disorganized setup, the meetup resulted in chaos.

 Alternatively, events can be organized at a venue with security personnel.
 VidCon is an annual organized video conference designed for people interested in online videos.
 It invites internet content creators to participate in events for paying fans, such as performances, panels, and meet-and-greets.